zhenduow/UserSim/README.md

-# Code for An In-depth Investigation of User Response Simulation for Conversational Search
+# An In-depth Investigation of User Response Simulation for Conversational Search

 ## Package requirements (recommended versions).
 1. python==3.8